vippsas/vipps-recurring-api/vipps-recurring-api.md

 as it looks like the full price period starts immediately.

 Initial charge will be performed if the `initialcharge` is provided when creating an agreement.
-If there is no initial charge, don't sent `initialcharge` when creating the new agreement.
+If there is no initial charge, don't send `initialcharge` when creating the new agreement.

 Unlike regular (or `RECURRING`) charges, there is no price limit on an `initialCharge`.